Kit Carson: Indian Agent (1854–1861)

-Between January 1854 and May 1861, Kit Carson served as one of the first Federal Indian Agents in the Far West.
+Between January 1854 and May 1861, Carson served as one of the first Federal Indian Agents in the Far West.
 He sold his interest in the Rayado ranch and opened an office in a room of his Taos home, gratis—the office would be perpetually underfunded.
 He was responsible for the Maoche Ute people, Jicarilla Apache, and Taos Pueblo in a vast expanse of northern New Mexico Territory (which then included southwest Colorado).
-His duties were broad and insurmountable: "prevent conflict as far as possible, to persuade the Indians to submit to the government's will, and to solve problems arising from contact between Indians and whites."
+His duties were broad and insurmountable: "prevent conflict as far as possible, to persuade the Indians to submit to the government's will, and to solve problems arising from contact between Indians and whites".

 The seven years as agent is probably the best documented of his life because of the correspondence, weekly and annual reports, and special filings required by the position (he had a private secretary because he could not write; some believe the secretary took the dictation also for his memoir).
-He summarized meetings with tribes, almost a daily occurrence when home, disputes over who stole whose cow, and the day to day effort to help with food, clothes and presents for tribes.
+He summarized meetings with tribes - almost a daily occurrence when home - such as disputes over who stole whose cow, and the day-to-day effort to help with food, clothes and presents for tribes.
 He negotiated a halt of Plains tribes killing Taos Pueblo Indians desiring the traditional hunt of buffalo near Raton.
-Carson had the advantage of knowing at least fourteen Indian dialects as well as was a master of sign language.
+Carson had the advantage of knowing at least fourteen Indian dialects as well as being a master of sign language.

 One complex issue was captives.
 For example, captives stolen from Navajo by Ute were sold in the New Mexico settlements, or of a white child from central Texas settlements taken captive by Plains tribes then sold in New Mexico.
 As agent, Carson intervened.

-Much of Carson's work as agent has been overlooked because of the focus on his mountain man explorer or blood and thunder image.
+Much of Carson's work as agent has been overlooked because of the focus on his mountain-man explorer or blood-and-thunder image.
 This was a significant period for him as well as the region, which experienced a large folk migration of Hispanos into Indian lands, as well as the Colorado gold rush and its impact on the tribes.
 Carson's view of the best future for the nomadic Indian evolved.
-By the late 1850s, he recommended, to make way for the increasing number of white settlers, they should give up hunting and become herders and farmers, be provided with missionaries to Christianize them, and move onto reserves in their homeland but distant from settlements with their bad influence of ardent spirits, disease, and unscrupulous Hispanos and Anglos.
+By the late 1850s, he recommended, to make way for the increasing number of white settlers, that they should give up hunting and become herders and farmers, be provided with missionaries to Christianize them, and move onto reserves in their homeland but distant from settlements with their bad influence of ardent spirits, disease, and unscrupulous Hispanos and Anglos.
 Carson predicted, "If permitted to remain as they are, before many years they will be utterly extinct."